 The biochemical oxygen demand (BOD) test tries to closely model an aerobic wastewater treatment system and the natural aquatic ecosystem.
 It measures oxygen taken up by the bacteria during the oxidation of organic matter.
 The test usually runs for a five-day period, but can run 7 or 10 days as well, depending on specific sample circumstances.

-BOD uses and limitations: BOD testing has its widest application in measuring waste loadings of treatment plants, and in evaluating the efficiency of treatment processes.
+BOD uses and limitations: BOD testing has its widest application in measuring waste loadings of wastewater treatment plants, and in evaluating the efficiency of treatment processes.
 It is of limited use in industrial wastewaters containing heavy metal ions, cyanides, and other substances that may be toxic to the microorganisms.

 Unfortunately, the test has flaws.
 It is usually seeded with the type of bacteria found in municipal plants.
 The types of bacteria needed in papermills or refineries usually differ in species from the standard procedures method.
 The hard to degrade organics found in some of these systems also may take longer than 5 days to break down, so a BOD test will give an inaccurate measurement of the amount of pollution that may be present in a waste stream.